Understanding Ingrown Toenails in Babies: A Guide for Parents

 What is an Ingrown Toenail?

-An ingrown toenail occurs when the edge or corner of a toenail grows into the soft flesh of the toe.
+An ingrown toenail occurs when the edge or corner of a toenail grows into the soft flesh of the toe, typically on the big toe though any nail can becme ingrown.
 This can cause redness, swelling, pain, and sometimes infection.
-Although it’s more common in older children and adults, babies can also suffer from this condition.
+Although it’s more common in older children and adults, babies and toddlers can also suffer from this condition.

 Causes of Ingrown Toenails in Babies